solus-css/solus-tachyons-sass/readme.md

 ## Tachyons-Haru
 The aims of Tachyons-Haru are to leverage the tooling of Sass in much the way that [Tachyons](http://tachyons.io/) utilises PostCSS, thus enabling the generation of custom breakpoints and variable definitions with Sass generated Tachyons partials.
 While there is a [tachyons-sass](https://github.com/tachyons-css/tachyons-sass) variant of the project from which this project is forked, it does not fully leverage the potential of Sass, and has lagged behind in features.

 Tachyons-Haru breaks from the Tachyons parent project by providing [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) allong with Sass varriables, so they can be used interoperably within your styles.
-These features allow Tachyons measurement scales and structure to be  incorperated into projects to provide uniformatity in projects that may require a hybrid of tradiotionally crafted CSS (for example using BEM) while leaving the option to generate only the Tachyons partials required.
+These features allow Tachyons measurement scales and structure to be incorperated to provide uniformity (for example when also using BEM) while leaving the option to generate only the Tachyons partials required.
 This benificicial when migrating to or away from Tachyons in your project or when you just want just a sprinkle of Tachyons.

 ## Custom CSS Properties

-Tachyons-Haru includes custom CSS properties for all unit based values, where the name for each value matches it Sass varriable couterpart.
+Tachyons-Haru includes custom CSS properties for colors and all unit based values, where the name for each property matches its Sass varriable couterpart.

 For example the [spaceing values](http://tachyons.io/docs/layout/spacing/) for `margin-all` (ie `.ma3`) are governed by the CSS custom property: `var(--spacing-medium)` which corrisponds to the Sass variable `$spacing-medium`.